Emeritus Faculty and Staff

 Christopher Thomas Scott, MLA, PhD, is a research staff emeritus at Stanford University and former Director of the Stanford University Program on Stem Cells in Society, faculty and senior research scholar at the Stanford Center for Biomedical Ethics, and member of the Stanford Institute for Stem Cell Biology and Regenerative Medicine.
 He is currently a senior faculty at the Baylor College of Medicine and associate director of Health Policy at the Center for Medical Ethics and Health Policy.

 Ernlé W.D.
-Young, PhD, is Emeritus Co-Director and Co-Founder of the Center, and Professor of Medicine (Biomedical Ethics).
-He has been a force in biomedical ethics, chairing the ethics committee at Stanford University Hospital and serving many patients and families confronting moral quandaries.
+Young, PhD, was Emeritus Co-Director and Co-Founder of the Center, and Professor of Medicine (Biomedical Ethics).
+He was a force in biomedical ethics, chairing the ethics committee at Stanford University Hospital and serving many patients and families confronting moral quandaries.